connorgag/Udacity_MLE/Project_Three/README.md

 1. The first step is to download the data from ttps://www.kaggle.com/datasets/cdc/behavioral-risk-factor-surveillance-system?datasetId=2192&sortBy=voteCount.

+If you want the best model possible, you can upload the data as is.
+If you are short on time (< 8 hours), you will need to take a sample of the data to upload to Azure ML.
+I took a sample of 150,000 of the ~ 450,000 rows.
+The computation time with this amount of data and the provied CPU still took around 7 hours.

 If you want to run the AutoML, you need to upload it to AzureML in the 'Data' section.
 Remember to remove the column '_RLHLTH' because this is a field derived from our target field.
 Call the data 'behavioral_data'.